 It is Native American Heritage Month AND Thanksgiving is quickly approaching.
 As a result, we wanted to take some time to share some insights we've gained along our homeschool journey.
 More specifically, today I'm talking about how to honor Native Americans at Thanksgiving and throughout the year in your homeschool.

 Included you will find resources from a variety of locations and in a variety of formats.
 Feel free to explore and consider what works best for your family.
-We hope it helps cultivate meaningful experiences in your homeschool around Thanksgiving and throughout the rest of your year.
+We hope it helps cultivate meaningful experiences in your homeschool at Thanksgiving and throughout the rest of your year.

 Disclosure of Material Connection: Some of the links in the post are “affiliate links.”
 This means if you click on the link and purchase the item, I will receive an affiliate commission.
 Amazon links are not affiliate links.
 You can read my full affiliate disclosure.